 While clear wax is among the most popular, it’s also costlier and will require regular maintenance.

-Clear chalk paint sealers (like polyurethane and others) on the other hand are known to be cheaper and more durable.
+Clear chalk paint sealers (like oil, polyacrylic, polyurethane, and others), on the other hand, are known to be cheaper and more durable.
+These can, however, darken the color of your furniture a bit more than wax.